NLW MS. 13587F, National Library of Wales, Aberystwyth

-Eliza, now 24, has just opened her school for young girls in South Molton.
-Shortly before this, she has met John Feltham, to whom she will become engaged within a year.
-She will experience tremendous persecution in South Molton as a result of her distribution of Benjamin Flower’s Cambridge Intelligencer, causing her to close her school by summer 1795.
-After living for several months with her friends, the Quartleys, near Wellington, Eliza will return home to Bampton to assist her bankrupt father in satisfying his creditors so that he can be freed and return to his family.
-In the fall of 1797, she will remove to London to live with Feltham’s friends, the Ortons, during which time her relations with Feltham will become increasingly strained.
-She will leave the Ortons by late 1797, moving in with her new London friends, the Gurneys.
-In late summer 1798 she will accept a governess position with the Squire family of Kempston, Bedfordshire, where she will remain for one year, returning to London to live once again with the Gurneys.
-Shortly before she leaves Kempston, however, she will break off her engagement with Feltham for good.
+Eliza Gould (1770-1810) opened a school for young girls in South Molton in 1794.
+Previously she has served as a governess to the Dennys family in Tiverton.
+At some point she met John Feltham, to whom she became engaged.
+During her time in South Molton she experienced tremendous persecution as a result of her support and distribution of Benjamin Flower’s Cambridge Intelligencer.
+These difficulties led to the closing of her school in the summer of 1795.
+After living for several months with the Quartleys, near Wellington, Eliza returned home to Bampton to assist her bankrupt father in satisfying his creditors so that he could be freed and return to his family (he had engaged as well in financial improprieties as a deacon of the Baptist church in Bampton).
+In the fall of 1797, Eliza removed to London to live with Feltham’s friends, the Ortons, during which time her relations with Feltham became increasingly strained.
+In 1797 she left the Ortons and moved in with her new London friends, the Gurneys.
+In late summer 1798 she accepted a position as governess with the Squire family of Kempston, Bedfordshire, where she remained for one year, after which she returned to London to live once again with the Gurneys.
+Shortly before she laft Kempston, however, she broke off her engagement with Feltham, who had, by all appearances, abandoned her for some time.

 Eliza Gould at South Molton to John Feltham at Mr. Northcote’s, Honiton, June 1794.